 “Let’s see what happens this time around.”

 Terry confidently believes his former teammate in Houston, James Harden, is the league’s best shooting guard.
-He favors Harden due to his all-around game, and clarified that Klay Thompson is still a good player despite not being at Harden’s level.
+He favors Harden due to his all-around game and clarified that Klay Thompson is still a good player despite not being at Harden’s level.

 “I’m not a Klay Thompson hater,” Terry clarified, praising his shooting and his family.
 “It’s just when you put him up against James Harden, there’s no comparison,”

-One thing Terry said that shocked fans was his opinion on the Golden State Warriors’ top-three shooters.
+One thing Terry said that shocked fans were his opinion on the Golden State Warriors‘ top-three shooters.
 Terry has Kevin Durant as his third option, but gave an unlikely opinion on the Bay Area’s top shooter:

 “I actually think Klay is a better shooter than Steph,” Terry exclaimed.
 “Klay Thompson is amazing.
-His jumpshot is pure.
+His jump shot is pure.
 Just pure beauty”.